Bypass SSH Restriction by Port Relay

 Connect to SSH via port 22

 Lets first try to get the normal SSH shell.
-As you can see in the given screenshot we successfully get a ssh shell on the port 22 of the Server 192.168.1.7.
+As you can see in the given screenshot we successfully get the ssh shell on the port 22 of the Server 192.168.1.7.

 Block Port 22 for Incoming TCP Packet